26 Jul OWASA Guidance on Resuming Standard Collection Practices

-UPDATE: This post was updated on December 17, 2020, after Orange County announced it would be extending the county’s State of Emergency declaration until March 31, 2021.
+UPDATE: This post was updated in July 2021, after Orange County announced it would be extending the county’s State of Emergency declaration indefinitely.

-Orange Water and Sewer Authority is planning to resume its standard bill collection practices for individually metered residential customers in late April 2021, after the expiration of Executive Order 142 on July 29, 2020, and one month after the expiration of Orange County’s State of Emergency.
+Orange Water and Sewer Authority is planning to resume its standard bill collection practices for individually metered residential customers one month after the expiration of Orange County’s State of Emergency.
 OWASA’s Executive Director will use Orange County’s State of Emergency as guidance for resuming standard billing practices.
 Should the county further extend the State of Emergency, OWASA will consider delaying the resumption of standard collection practices.

 Under our standard procedures, if a customer does not pay two consecutive bills, they are eligible for service disconnection.